 Oculus Quest 3 release date

-The Quest 2 has plenty of life left in it and looks set to get a form of 120Hz refresh rate upgrade.
-So it should have enough features to stay relevant for a year or two yet.
+Still, the Quest 2 has plenty of life left in it and looks set to get a form of 120Hz refresh rate upgrade.
+So it should have enough features to stay relevant for a while.

 Oculus Quest 3 price